 Federal, state and local government agencies invest billions of dollars every year in the nation's transportation system.
-Only a fraction of that funding is used in development projects, policy development and planning to improve conditions for cyclists.
+Only a fraction of that funding is used in planning and implementation of bicycle infrastructure and policy development to improve conditions for cyclists.
 Even though appropriate funds are limited, they are available, but desirable projects sometimes go unfunded because communities may be unaware of a fund's existence, or may apply for the wrong type of grants.
-Also, the competition between municipalities for the available bikeway funding is often fierce.
+Also, there typically is strong competition between municipalities for the available bikeway funding.